xemonix0/Cherry-Doom/README.md

 Nugget Doom follows a fairly simple **X.Y.Z** versioning system:
   - **X** is increased in the event of at least one major implementation, such as a new spec like _UMAPINFO_;
   - **Y** is increased in the event of at least one minor implementation, such as a new cheat;
-  - **Z** is increased in the event of at least one bug fix, or merging of _Woof!_ updates, even if the changes to the latter are considered major or minor;
+  - **Z** is increased in the event of at least one bug fix, text/code reformatting, or merging of _Woof!_ updates, even if the changes to the latter are considered minor or major;

 Incrementing any of the first values will reset the latter (i.e. a major change to 1.1.2 would shift it to 2.0.0).